Digits is AI-native accounting software with 24/7 automated bookkeeping, real-time financials, AI Bill Pay, and invoicing. Free trial.

 Digits integrates with: QuickBooks, Xero, Stripe, PayPal, Shopify, Square, Zapier, Google Sheets, Slack, Microsoft Teams.

-Based on user reviews and social mentions, the most common pain points are: spending too much, token usage.
+Based on user reviews and social mentions, the most common pain points are: token usage, spending limit, token cost, spending too much.

 Rowan Cheung